 A joint event by Wiener Festwochen, ERSTE Foundation and the Institute for Human Sciences.
 In Cooperation with the Jewish Museum Vienna.

 One important goal of the Wiener Festwochen is to use the program to open up perspectives on our society and to address central issues of our time.
 We are pleased that we were able to secure the Ukrainian human rights lawyer Oleksandra Matviichuk for the first event in our program, whose organization Center for Civil Liberties was awarded the Nobel Peace Prize.
-Under the banner Time to Take Responsibility, she will underline the importance of international solidarity and resistance against injustice.

 - Date: Tue, 9 May, 7p.m.

 - Please note: No seating

 Oleksandra Matviitchuk’s Speech to Europe takes up the lecture series on Judenplatz initiated by the ERSTE Foundation on the occasion of Europe Day.

 Cover picture: Timothy Snyder, Judenplatz 1010, Eine Rede an Europa 2019 – A Speech to Europe 2019, Wiener Festwochen, 9 May 2019.
 Photo © Wiener Festwochen / Franz Kreis